Molecular-Nanophotonics/TrackerLab/README.md

     ...

     # Detect Features
-    features = pd.DataFrame() # The first return value has to be a data frame ...
+    features = pd.DataFrame() # The features return value has to be a pandas data frame ...

     # Draw the Overlay